Shushant2502/matlab-codespaces/README.md

 }
 ```

-For more information about the `mathworks/matlab`, see its listing on [DockerHub](https://hub.docker.com/r/mathworks/matlab).

-## Run MATLAB and interact with it via a web browser

-This configuration adds the capability to start [matlab-proxy](https://github.com/mathworks/matlab-proxy) and interact with MATLAB through the browser.
-Use this configuration to interact with the MATLAB Desktop through the browser.
+## Using the MATLAB Image on Docker Hub and MATLAB Proxy

+To run a dev container with the [MATLAB Image on Docker Hub](https://hub.docker.com/r/mathworks/matlab) and [`matlab-proxy`](https://github.com/mathworks/matlab-proxy), which starts MATLAB in a browser tab, use this `devcontainer.json` configuration:

 ```json
 {